enigmatic-J/Buggy-RPG/README.md

 After killing the first two monsters with those characters you can't go on to the second level.

 Still a lot of things to be worked on like being able to use the special items which are very unexpected.
-Also things like the amount of damage taken from each hit with your amount of defense.
+Also things like the amount of damage taken from each hit with your level of defense.

-Will also be appending a menu and restart options and many different functions to align with the RPG.
+Will also be appending a menu with restart, options and many different functions to align with the RPG.

 But still was a entertaining project to work on.